tfgg/yournextmep/_candidates/eu2014/libdem/neville-farmer.md

 person: neville-farmer
 region: west-midlands
 party: libdem
-title: West Midlands - Liberal Democrats - Neville Farmer
+title: Neville Farmer is running for MEP in West Midlands for the Liberal Democrats
 incumbent: false
 ---